gotgenes/dotfiles/README.rst

 working in a \*NIX environment.
 This allows me to easily set up in a new environment very quickly.

+Presently this repository is tailored towards macOS.
+Some configuration values may not be appropriate for Linux.

 Deploying the configurations
 ============================